wguldin/Hiring-Projects/README.md

      and a date and be able to see the account balance and invoices (even the paid ones).
      There's already a Flask server, but if there's something that you'd rather use go ahead.
 Also, she wouldn't mind looking at a pretty display, but she'd rather it be more functional than pretty.

-If you can think of anything else that Mary Sue Client might find useful on the interface, feel free to add it.
+ 11. The interface needs to be built with mobile devices in mind - so we recommend a responsive HTML/CSS framework that will do a lot of the work for you.
+We use [Bootstrap](http://getbootstrap.com/) at IWS - so it'd be a good choice.

+ 12. The interface should be hooked up with Knockout.js and be representative of good MVVM design.

+ 13. Ensure to prevent any input errors with both Knockout validation & backend enforcement.

+ 14. Besides viewing a policy's account balance & invoices, add a way to apply payments to a policy and change its billing schedule.

 Bonus: If there's anything else bothering you about the code, go ahead and feel free to change it.
 Be sure to put "Bonus" in the commit message please. :)

 Finished?